Sathorn Bangkok: Thailand neighbourhood guide 2023

 Blue Elephant Cooking School and Restaurant

-The Blue Elephant Cooking School in Bangkok provides an excellent opportunity for individuals to learn the art of Royal Thai cuisine, catering to both amateur and professional chefs.
-The prestigious establishment is part of the famous Blue Elephant Restaurant Bangkok and resides in a beautifully renovated colonial-style building, accentuating its sophisticated atmosphere.
+The Blue Elephant Cooking School in Bangkok offers wonderful opportunities for people to learn the skill of cooking Royal Thai food and welcomes both novice and experienced cooks.
+The upscale cooking school is a part of the Michelin-Guide Blue Elephant Restaurant Bangkok and is housed in a gorgeously restored colonial-style structure.

 Michelin Guide Restaurants